 We are consulting with the community and key stakeholders, including Forbes Shire Council, to help finalise the concept design and prepare the environmental assessment.

-The community will be invited to provide feedback on the Review of Environmental Factors (REF) next year.
+The community will be invited to provide feedback on the Review of Environmental Factors (REF) in mid-2018.

 We will keep the community updated as the project progresses.